 Natasha Love Foundation – Accomplishments

-Awards given to five of the Youth Ambassadors of The Natasha Love Foundation for their hard work in community involvement and leadership spreading Love, Peace, Unity and Awareness.
+Awards given to 5 of the Youth Ambassadors of The Natasha Love Foundation for their hard work in community involvement and leadership spreading Love, Peace, Unity and Awareness.

-Five schools were awarded monetary awards, citations, recommendation letters to the college of their choice and other small gifts in helping pursue their dream in the arts promoting non-violence.
+Five students were awarded monetary awards, citations, recommendation letters to the college of their choice and other small gifts in helping pursue their dream in the arts promoting non-violence.

 Schools awarded: Central Falls High School, Trinity Academy for Performing Arts, and Johnston Academy for Performing Arts